create3000/x_ite/docs/_posts/components/Scripting/Script.md

 Metadata are not part of the X3D world and not interpreted by the X3D browser, but they can be accessed via the ECMAScript interface.

+### SFBool [in, out] **load** TRUE

+*load*=true means load immediately, load=false means defer loading or else unload a previously loaded asset.

+#### Hints

+- Allows author to design when ImageTextureAtlas loading occurs via user interaction, event chains or scripting.
+- Use a separate LoadSensor node to detect when loading is complete.

 ### MFString [in, out] **url** [ ] <small>[URI]</small>

 Points to a script file url.
 Also (as deprecated alternative to CDATA block) can contain ecmascript: source as a quoted SFString within the url array.